valentintsl/NLP_road_to_success/README.md

 # NLP_road_to_success
- Repository which shows tutorial, school exercises in NLP
+ Repository which shows tutorial, school exercises and projects in Natural Language Processing.